processone/docs.ejabberd.im/content/admin/upgrade/index.md

 # Upgrade Procedure for ejabberd

+def:upgrade
+: Install a version of the program newer than the currently installed one.
+  Not to be confused with [update](def:update) or [switch schema](def:switch).

+def:update
+: Modify your program installation to match the requirements of the new program version.
+  This usually involves updating your configuration, your database schema, your API client, your custom modules...
+  Not to be confused with [upgrade ejabberd](def:upgrade) or [switch schema](def:switch).

 This document contains administration procedure for each version upgrade.
 Only upgrade from version N to N+1 is documented and supported.
 If you upgrade from an older version than previous one, you have to review all